wix-incubator/wix-rest-docs/guides/API Keys.md

 -H 'Authorization: <APIKEY>’ \
 -H wix-account-id:<ACCOUNTID>’ \
 -H ‘wix-site-id:<SITEID>’ \
 ```

-The body of the request is the same as for the standard API requests as per the documentation.
+The body of the request is the same as for the standard API requests as per the documentation for each.

 ## Account-Level and Site-Level API Requests